A Content Management System (CMS) is a useful tool for keeping your website organized.

 The Craft CMS uses a matrix block architecture.
 In this system, the website is broken down into a series of components called design units.

-You can easily edit these highly responsive units, rearrange, or even disable them according to your needs.
+You can easily edit these highly responsive units, rearrange them, or even disable them according to your needs.

 The Craft CMS uses the MVC framework.
 This model provides specific components when they are needed.
 This ensures faster performance.